 Field Description Security Level Click the drop-down arrow to select a preferred security level from the list: NoAuthNoPriv: No authentication and no privacy.
 AuthNoPriv: Authentication and no privacy.

-Field Description AuthPriv: Authentication and privacy.
+AuthPriv: Authentication and privacy.
 This is the default.
-Use Password as Authentication This checkbox is configurable only if AuthNoPriv or AuthPriv is selected.
-Pass Phrase When the checkbox is selected, the authentication pass phrase is identical to the user's password.
+Use Password as Authentication Pass Phrase This checkbox is configurable only if AuthNoPriv or AuthPriv is selected.
+When the checkbox is selected, the authentication pass phrase is identical to the user's password.
 To specify a different authentication pass phrase, disable the checkbox.
 Authentication Pass Phrase Type the authentication pass phrase in this field if the "Use Password as Authentication Pass Phrase" checkbox is disabled.
-The pass phrase must consist of 8 to 32 ASCII printable characters.
+The pass phrase must consist of 8 to 32 ASCII

+Field Description printable characters.
 Confirm Authentication Pass Phrase Re-type the same authentication pass phrase for confirmation.
-Use Authentication Pass Phrase as This checkbox is configurable only if AuthPriv is selected.
-Privacy Pass Phrase When the checkbox is selected, the privacy pass phrase is identical to the authentication pass phrase.
+Use Authentication Pass Phrase as Privacy Pass Phrase This checkbox is configurable only if AuthPriv is selected.
+When the checkbox is selected, the privacy pass phrase is identical to the authentication pass phrase.
 To specify a different privacy pass phrase, disable the checkbox.
 Privacy Pass Phrase Type the privacy pass phrase in this field if the "Use Authentication Pass Phrase as Privacy Pass Phrase" checkbox is disabled.
 The pass phrase must consist of 8 to 32 ASCII printable characters.
 Confirm Privacy Pass Phrase Re-type the same privacy pass phrase for confirmation.
 Authentication Protocol Click the drop-down arrow and select the desired authentication protocol from the list.
-Two protocols are available: MD5 OUA 4 (1) (1) Drivoov Drotocol SHA-1 (default) Click the drop down arrow and select the desired.
-Privacy Protocol Click the drop-down arrow and select the desired privacy protocol from the list.
+Two protocols are available: MD5 SHA-1 (default) Privacy Protocol Click the drop-down arrow and select the desired privacy protocol from the list.
 Two protocols are available: DES (default) AES-128

 - Click the SSH tab to enter the public key if the public key authentication for the SSH service is enabled.
-See Changing SSH Settings (on page 108). - a.
+See Changing SSH Settings (on page 129). - a.
 Open the SSH public key with a text editor. - b.
 Copy and paste all contents in the text editor into the Public Key field on the SSH tab. - 8.
 Click the Roles tab to determine the permissions of the user. - 9.
 Select one or multiple roles by selecting corresponding checkboxes. - The Admin role provides full permissions. - The Operator role provides limited permissions for frequently-used functions.
-See Setting Up Roles (on page 140) for the scope of permissions.
-This role is selected by default. - If no roles meet your needs, you can: - Modify the permissions of an existing role: To modify the permissions of any role, double-click the role or highlight it and then click Edit Role.
-See Modifying a Role (on page 141). - Create a new role by clicking the Manage Roles button: See Creating a Role (on page 140).
+See Setting Up Roles (on page 160) for the scope of permissions.
+This role is selected by default.

+- If no roles meet your needs, you can: - Modify the permissions of an existing role: To modify the permissions of any role, double-click the role or highlight it and then click Edit Role.
+See Modifying a Role (on page 161). - Create a new role by clicking the Manage Roles button: See Creating a Role (on page 161).